 Even though the national responsibility for the healthcare worker flu vaccination campaign passed to Public Health England in 2019/20, the ask of NHS organisations to work in partnership with trade unions to develop and deliver their local campaigns, remains.

-In 2019/20, the NHS in England achieved a record flu vaccination uptake rate among frontline staff of 74.3 per cent.
+In 2019/20, the NHS in England achieved a then record flu vaccination uptake rate among frontline staff of 74.3 per cent.